United flight's engine catches fire after Denver takeoff, returns to airport safely

 Much of the debris landed in Commons Park and in the Northmoor and Red Leaf neighborhoods of Broomfield, which is about 20 miles north of downtown Denver.

-The United Airlines flight, which was en route to Honolulu, returned safely to Denver shortly after departure.
+Miraculously, no injuries were reported on board the aircraft or on the ground.

-There are no injuries reported on board the aircraft or on the ground at this time.
+The damaged engine caused the plane to lose altitude, with a trail of black smoke visiible to people on the ground, the AP reported.

 ALABAMA MILITARY PLANE CRASH LEAVES 2 DEAD

-The National Transportation Safety Board is investigating the incident and has asked Coloradans not to touch debris if they find them.
+The National Transportation Safety Board is investigating the incident and has asked Coloradans not to touch debris if they find pieces of the plane in their neighborhoods.

 Transportation Secretary Pete Buttigieg told MSNBC that he will work with the NTSB to investigate the engine failure to "understand any lessons learned in a way that will maximize the sense of safety every time we get on a plane."